xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 6.5 Explanation of deadlock, propose solution, implement.
 6.5.1 Explanation
-"Thread1" identified above aquired the workspace lock and used asyncExec() to call into the BridgePoint transaction mechanism to persist the change.
-The problem is that "Thread2" identifed above also needed to aquire the workspace lock.
-Thread1 was running on the display thread, and if it returned back to the spot where it had aquire it's workspace lock before Thread2 ran, there would be no deadlock.
+"Thread1" identified above acquired the workspace lock and used asyncExec() to call into the BridgePoint transaction mechanism to persist the change.
+The problem is that "Thread2" identified above also needed to acquire the workspace lock.
+Thread1 was running on the display thread, and if it returned back to the spot where it had acquired it's workspace lock before Thread2 ran, there would be no deadlock.
 However, if it did not, the deadlock would occur.
-Addtionally, note that the code snippet shown above in XtextEditor.java::doSave() [6.3.1.2.3] makes a call to callback.afterSave(this) when it returns. that call is actually notifying listeners that persistence of the change is complete.
-In the case where this senario does NOT deadlock that notification is actually happening before the persistence is really complete (which is also wrong even though there is no deadlock in that senario).
+Additionally, note that the code snippet shown above in XtextEditor.java::doSave() [6.3.1.2.3] makes a call to callback.afterSave(this) when it returns. that call is actually notifying listeners that persistence of the change is complete.
+In the case where this scenario does NOT deadlock that notification is actually happening before the persistence is really complete (which is also wrong even though there is no deadlock in that scenario).

-5.5.2 Solution and implementation
+6.5.2 Solution and implementation
 The solution is to delay the save until the lock has been released.
 This can be implemented with a small changeset to class MaslDocumentProvider.
-Instead of allowing the default implementation for exectuteOperation(), this operation shall be overridden.
+Instead of allowing the default implementation for executeOperation(), this operation shall be overridden.
 The code currently in MaslDocumentProvider::doSaveDocument() shall be moved to this spot and run when a save operation is executed.
-Note that it is not necessary to run this in a seperate thread at this spot, so the call is simply made in-line.
+Note that it is not necessary to run this in a separate thread at this spot, so the call is simply made in-line.

 ### 7. Unit Test

 This is a manual test.
 It shall not be added to permanent testing because it is a race condition and does not provide value as a permanent manual test.

-7.1 Run the in-house reproducible case as described in section 6 and assure the deadlock does not happen.
+7.1 Run the in-house reproducible case as described in section 6.4 and assure the deadlock does not happen.
 7.2 Provide the fixed version to the user and let them test their case to assure it it resolved.

 ### 8. User Documentation